Huygens' equations and the gradient-flow equations in information geometry: Abstract

 \section{Abstract}

-We revisit the relation between the gradient equations and Hamilton's equations in information geometry.
+We revisit the relation between the gradient-flow equations and Hamilton's equations in information geometry.
 By regarding the gradient-flow equations as Huygens' equations in geometric optics, we have related the gradient flows to the geodesic flows induced by the geodesic Hamiltonian in an appropriate Riemannian geometry.
-The original evolution parameter $\textit{t}$ in the gradient equations is related to the arc-length parameter in the Riemannian manifold by Jacobi-Maupertuis transformation.
-As a by-product, it is found the relation between the gradient equation and replicator equations. \keywords{Huygens' equation \and gradient-flow equations \and geodesic Hamiltonian \and Jacobi-Maupertius transformation \and replicator equation}
+The original evolution parameter $\textit{t}$ in the gradient-flow equations is related to the arc-length parameter in the associated Riemannian manifold by Jacobi-Maupertuis transformation.
+As a by-product, it is found the relation between the gradient-flow equation and replicator equations.